johnnyw66/saferoads/README.md

       self.safety = safety

-# Define our new graph to
+# Rather than two seperate costing graphs - define our new graph to use the CombinedCost class

 combined_graph = [
           None, CombinedCost(2,3),